Home Pricing

 Do not click on any suspicious links you may receive.
 This applies to both your email and Snapchat account.
 By clicking, you may be accessing a fake website and potentially exposing your sensitive info.
 If you receive an odd-looking link from a friend, ask them about it before clicking.

-Finally, check your bank account and credit score every now and then.
+Finally, check your bank account and credit score regularly.
 If someone gained access to your finances or you’ve fallen victim to identity theft, you’ll be able to notice the warning signs.

 ⚠️ Clean up your digital footprint with Incogni